Harry-Tom/PINP/README.md

 PINP
 ====
-PINP is a Paint Program which I wrote for my AS Level Computing class.
+PINP is a program which I wrote for my AS Level Computing class.
-In it, I have implemented many of the features commonly found in programs such as MS Paint.
+In it, I have implemented many of the features commonly found in programs such as MS Paint, such as freehand lines, spray, and fill tools.